 The takeaway: Don't guilt trip yourself for not having it enough.
 More isn't always better.

 If you want to get intimate more often, science says you should be a nicer person.
-A new study published in the British Journal of Psychology found people who have an altruistic personality and are more thoughtful of others have more sex.
+A new study published in the British Journal of Psychology found people who are highly agreeable have more sex.
 Since the study was based on self-evaluation and reporting, there are plenty of variables, which means room for error, but we're fairly certain you don't need science to prove this as fact.
 So, it's time to change that well-known cliché to "nice girls finish first."

 The takeaway: Just be a nicer person.
 Not only will it improve your sex life, but it will make everything else in your life better too.
 So just do it.